Zalman Nechemia Goldberg

-Harav Goldberg was also well known for his semicha (rabbinic ordination) exams, which were often taken as an alternative to those offered by the Israeli Rabbinate.
+Rabbi Goldberg was also well known for his semicha (rabbinic ordination) exams, which were often taken as an alternative to those offered by the Israeli Rabbinate.

-Harav Goldberg became the editor and chief of Encyclopedia Talmudit in 2008.
+Rabbi Goldberg became the editor-in-chief of Encyclopedia Talmudit in 2008.

 In November 2009, he wrote an endorsement for The King's Torah, a controversial book by Yitzhak Shapira.
 He later rescinded it, saying that the book includes statements that "have no place in human intelligence."

-Goldberg died on 20 August 2020 at Hadassah Medical Center in Ein Kerem, a week after collapsing in his home.
-His funeral was held at the Shamgar Funeral house and Mount of Olives cemetery.
+Rabbi Goldberg died on 20 August 2020 at Hadassah Medical Center in Ein Kerem, a week after collapsing in his home and was buried in Mount of Olives cemetery.